Pressure Cooker Butternut Squash Butter

-Smooth and creamy, this Pressure Cooker Butternut Squash Butter is a delightful treat for your biscuits, toast and so much more.
-Fresh ingredients make it naturally delicious, nutritious and tasty!
+Butternut squash butter is a delightful smooth and creamy spread for your biscuits, toast, muffins, and so much more.
+Fresh ingredients make this pressure cooker Butternut Squash Butter recipe naturally delicious, nutritious and tasty!

 With it’s slender figure and not too hard to cut flesh, butternut squash makes a fine specimen for making a fruit butter.
 The seeds and stringy flesh come away easily with a spoon.